gevaertlab/GBM360/readme.md

 ## Installation ##

 No installation is required.
-To use the software, simply clone this git repository: `git clone https://github.com/gevaertlab/GBM360.git`
+To use the software, simply clone this git repository: `git clone https://github.com/gevaertlab/GBM360.git` or visit https://gbm360.stanford.edu/.

 ## Demo ##